MicrosoftDocs/entra-docs/docs/identity/conditional-access/concept-conditional-access-conditions.md

 This functionality involves incorporating parameters that specifically address potential risks arising from within an organization.
 By configuring Conditional Access to consider Insider Risk, administrators can tailor access permissions based on contextual factors such as user behavior, historical patterns, and anomaly detection.

-Administrators with access to [Microsoft Purview adaptive protection](/purview/insider-risk-management-adaptive-protection) can incorporate risk signals from Microsoft Purview into Conditional Access policy decisions.
 For more information, see the article [Configure and enable an insider risk based policy](how-to-policy-insider-risk.md).

 ## Device platforms